kambleaa007/Javascript/1. JavaScript Basics/README.md

 ## [Just JavaScript] 01.
 Basics

+As you dive deeper into #JavaScript, you'll look back at the code you had written in the beginning and you will realize that there’s always a better way to write it.

 JavaScript is a scripting language which is used for making your website dynamic.

 JavaScript (JS) is a lightweight, interpreted, or just-in-time compiled programming language with first-class functions.